philarmino/sign_verify_files.sh/README.md

 # sign_verify_files.sh
-Sign a file with a private and key using OpenSSL and verify it.
+Sign a file with a private key using OpenSSL and verify it.

 Encode the signature in Base64 format